 AND DON’T FORGET THE LITTLE WOMAN …

 Arnie’s devil-may-care attitude toward contract and business association law reminded me of a sad fact.
 Small business owners sometimes (in Arnie’s case, always) skimp on the legal niceties.
 After all, they reason, paying out $500 to some lawyer for a bunch of forms and a vinyl corporate book doesn’t really “grow the business,” as the buzz phrase puts it.
-And in these rough times, who wants to squander money on a lawyer?
+And who wants to squander money on a lawyer?
 Not Arnie.
 He just wanted a free and “quick read-through.”

-That’s pretty false economy, it turns out.
+That’s pretty false economy.
 In today’s case, a mom-and-pop timber harvesting business was hired to take down trees on one owner’s land, and — predictably enough — the chain saws wandered onto Mr. Follender’s land, to the tune of 439 commercial-quality trees cut down and removed without permission.
 Follender lost trees worth $54,500.
 After trebling and some discounts, he ended up with a $120,000 judgment against Bert Maxim, the defendant.

 Unfortunately, the timber harvester had involved his wife in the business, and she did enough of the paperwork in the business that she had signed the contract for the timber operation that had gone awry.
 Oh, if they had only incorporated, formed an LLC, something!
 And if only Mrs. Maxim hadn’t signed that agreement!
 But hubby was out cutting down trees and they were in a hurry …

 The Court ruled that her involvement in the unincorporated business was enough to make her liable for the $120,000 judgment as well.